aliezzahn/web3-utils/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug or have a feature request, please open an issue or submit a pull request.
-Here's how:
+If you'd like to contribute to this project, please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your changes.
+2. Create a new branch (`git checkout -b feature/YourFeatureName`).
-3. Submit a pull request with a detailed description of your changes.
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature/YourFeatureName`).
+5. Open a pull request.

 ---